KellerJordan/modded-nanogpt/README.md

 * **12 minutes on 8xH100 instead of 45**

 It uses the following techniques:
-* Modernized architecture: Rotary embeddings, QK-Norm, RMSNorm, and ReLU^2.
+* Modernized architecture: Rotary embeddings, QK-Norm, and ReLU^2.
 * Projection layers initialized to zero (muP-like).
 * New optimizer: Muon - Momentum Orthogonalized by Newton-schulz.